Rule in Wild's Case

-The Rule in Wild's Case is a common law rule of construction dating back to 1599 concerning a particular type of ambiguity in devises (such as grants or bequests) of real property: If a grantor (O) grants, by deed or will, property to another person (A) with the language "To A and her children", who gets lawful possession of the property?
+The Rule in Wild's Case is a common law rule of construction that was formulated in a case before the Court of King's Bench in 1599.
+It concerns a particular type of ambiguity in devises (such as grants or bequests) of real property: If a grantor (O) grants, by deed or will, property to another person (A) with the language "To A and her children", who gets lawful possession of the property?

-The rule resolves this ambiguity as follows: